MindLabZHAW/tactileGestureDetection/README.md

 | RT2DCNN    | 3D RT Image   | 4          | 3DConv (28×3×3) → 3D Pool (1×1×1) → Flatten → FC                                     |
 | RT3DCNN    | 3D RT Image   | 5          | 3DConv1 (5×3×3) → 3DConv2 (5×3×3) → 3D Pool (1×1×1) → Flatten → FC                   |

-> For Convolution Layer we only mentioned kernel size as padding are all 0 and stride are all 1
+> For Convolution Layer, we only mentioned kernel size as paddings are all 0 and strides are all 1

 ## Results